iConsole/OpenHU/README.md

 # headunit
-Headunit for Android Auto (tm)

-A new car or a $600+ headunit is NOT required to enjoy the integration and distraction reduced environment of Android Auto.

-This headunit app can turn a Android 4.1+ tablet supporting USB Host mode into a basic Android Auto compatible headunit.

-Current release is highly experimental.
-Some features, such as voice input and phone calls, are not yet supported.

-The Headunit app should only be used for testing at this time.
-Do not use while driving.
-You assume all responsibility.

-MUCH more info and ask any question on my XDA thread: http://forum.xda-developers.com/general/paid-software/android-4-1-headunit-android-auto-t3125252/

-Latest June 16 Release #5 APK here: http://forum.xda-developers.com/showpost.php?p=61422602&postcount=163
+OpenHU Project

+The OpenHU Project is a continuation of the original project "Headunit for Android Auto™" - originally created by Mike Reid.

+The OpenHU Project (short for Open Head Unit) is an app that will bring Android Auto head unit functionality to existing AOSP-based devices.

+This application is offered without warranty.
+The maintainers are not responsible for how you use it.
+Driving is your responsibility, not ours.
+Always focus on driving, not a touchscreen.

+This app has not been approved or endorsed by Google.
+It uses open standards that underpin the Android Auto protocol.
+It requires an Android phone with the Android Auto application, available on the Google Play Store.

-Android, Google Play, Google Maps, Google Play Music and Android Auto are trademarks of Google Inc.
+Android, the Open Handset Alliance, Google Play, Google Maps, Google Play Music and Android Auto are trademarks of Google Inc.